top of page

 bgImage

-Your Mental Health Matters
+Mental Health Matters

 Mental Health Services

-Tri-County Help Center’s services are certified by the Ohio Mental Health and Addiction Services.
+Tri-County Help Center’s services are certified by the Ohio Department of Mental Health and Addiction Services.
 Our local Mental Health and Recovery Board allows TCHC to provide a sliding-fee scale for clients who may not have insurance and bases the cost of services on the individual’s household income and family size.

 Mental health services accept Ohio Medicaid, Medicare, some private insurances, and a sliding-fee scale for payment.
 Services are offered to adults and children, men and women, and anyone with a mental health need.